 - Sand Grout (optional, but recommended)

-To create a semi-circular opening, draw out the doorway in pencil and then use a small cutoff disk to cut a groove along the pencil line.
-Small cutoff disks are available at hardware stores and home centers, and will fit into either a Dremel rotary tool or a standard drill.
+Draw out the semi-circular opening for the doorway in pencil and then use a small cutoff disk to cut a groove along the pencil line.
+Small cutoff disks are available at hardware stores and home centers, and fit into either a Dremel rotary tool or a standard drill.

 Score the inside of the flowerpot along the backside of the doorway, and then snap out the terracotta pieces with pliers.
-Clean up the edges with sandpaper or a metal file.
+Clean up the rough (or sharp) edges with sandpaper or a metal file.

 Continue working around the flowerpot, fitting and gluing pieces of Wampum to the side of the flowerpot and pressing each piece firmly to ensure good adhesion.
 Try to keep the gaps between the pieces of Wampum small and uniform.